YizeSun/DQAS4JSSP/README.md

 Authors: Yize Sun1, Jiarui Liu, Yunpu Ma, Volker Tresp

-We implement the differentiable quantum architecture search [1] for job shop scheduling problem showing the potential for industrial application.
+We implement the differentiable quantum architecture search [1] for job shop scheduling problem showing the potential of quantum computing for industrial application.
 We redefine the operation pool and extend DQAS to a framework JSSP-DQAS by evaluating circuits to generate circuits for JSSP automatically.
 The experiments conclude that JSSP-DQAS can automatically find noise-resilient circuit architectures that perform much better than manually designed circuits.
 It helps to improve the efficiency of solving JSSP.

 Please use the following BibTex for citation:
 ```